deanishe/alfred-workflow/_sources/user-manual/update.txt

     ...

     wf = Workflow(..., update_settings={
-        # Your username and the workflow's repo's name
+        # Your username and the workflow's repo's name.
         'github_slug': 'username/reponame',

-        # The version (i.e. release/tag) of the installed workflow
+        # The version (i.e. release/tag) of the installed workflow.
+        # If you've set a Workflow Version in Alfred's workflow
-        # If a `version` file exists in the root of your workflow,
+        # configuration sheet or if a `version` file exists in
-        # this key may be omitted
+        # the root of your workflow, this key may be omitted
         'version': __version__,

-        # Optional number of days between checks for updates
+        # Optional number of days between checks for updates.
         'frequency': 7,

-        # Force checking for pre-release updates
+        # Force checking for pre-release updates.
         # This is only recommended when distributing a pre-release;
         # otherwise allow users to choose whether they want
         # production-ready or pre-release updates with the
         # `prereleases` magic argument.
         'prereleases': '-beta' in __version__
     }, ...)